The Elara Handbook

 The Elara Handbook is and always will be open-source.
 The source files of the book are located at https://

-We firmly believe that knowledge should be available for all humanity, and thus this book is dedicated forever to the public domain and is not copyrighted whatsoever.
+We firmly believe that knowledge should be available for all humanity.
+Therefore, this book is dedicated forever in the public domain and will not be copyrighted whatsoever.
 We actively welcome others to share and use our work in whatever way they like, with or without attribution.
 Derived works do not need to be public domain and may be relicensed to any license.
 The full text of the Elara Handbook public domain license is available at https://